-The Add to List button adds the Notification Filter configuration to the Notification Filter Table at the bottom of the screen.
+Use the Add to List button to add the Notification Filter configuration to the Notification Filter Table at the bottom of the screen.

 SNMP > Notification Recipient

 The Notification Recipient screen contains information for defining filters that determine whether traps are sent to specific users, and the trap type sent.
 SNMP notification filters provide the following services: